 - The Mets last spent Opening Day in Atlanta in 2004, in Denver in 1995, in Pittsburgh in 1986, in San Diego in 1997, and in San Francisco in 1968.
 They opened the 2000 season in Tokyo, which I’m not counting as a home game even though it was credited as such for the Mets.
 They have never opened in Milwaukee (only in the NL since 1998), Phoenix (only in baseball since 1998) or, curiously, Los Angeles.

 - The longest streak of opening a season either at home or on the road is three years.

 - David Wright‘s streak of 12 Opening Day starts set a new Mets record in 2016, but it came to an end when he opened 2017 on the disabled list while trying to rebuild strength in his throwing shoulder.
 The previous mark was shared by Tom Seaver and Bud Harrelson.
 Wright started all 12 consecutively, passing Harrelson’s mark of 11 in a row.

-- Michael Conforto is the only Met to start at designated hitter on Opening Day.
+- Michael Conforto (2016) and Yoenis Cespedes (2020) are the only Mets to start at designated hitter on Opening Day.

 Mets Opening Day Opponents